-No license fees have been accrued in respect of Phenoxodiol at September 30, 2010.
+No license fees have been accrued in respect of Phenoxodiol at December 31, 2010.

 Marshall Edwards may terminate the Phenoxodiol License Agreement at any time, by giving three months' notice to Novogen.
 Marshall Edwards may also terminate the Phenoxodiol License Agreement if Novogen commits a breach of any of its material obligations under the Phenoxodiol License Agreement, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
-Novogen may terminate the Phenoxodiol License Agreement if Marshall Edwards commits a breach of any of Marshall Edwards' material obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
+Novogen may terminate the Phenoxodiol License Agreement if Marshall Edwards commits a breach of any of Marshall Edwards' material obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
 Novogen may also terminate the Phenoxodiol License Agreement immediately if a change of control, as defined therein, occurs without the consent of Novogen.